ayushmanpathak9034/Solar-Powered-Water-Purifier/README.md

 ## 🧪 Working Principle

-1. Solar panels generate energy.
-2. Solar tracking mechanism adjusts panel direction for maximum sunlight.
-3. The purification unit filters water using integrated filtration stages.
-4. Obstacle detection prevents mechanical interference.
-5. IoT system monitors system performance and enables remote observation.
+The system operates using renewable solar energy to power the purification unit.
+LDR sensors detect sunlight intensity and guide the servo motor to adjust the solar panel orientation for maximum energy capture.

+An ultrasonic sensor continuously monitors surrounding distance to detect obstacles.
+If an obstacle is detected within a predefined threshold, the system activates a buzzer alert.
+The LCD module displays real-time monitoring data including sensor readings and distance values.

+The purified water is produced using a solar-powered filtration system, making the solution energy-efficient and suitable for remote environments.

 ---

 ## 🧩 System Architecture (Block Diagram)

-Below is the block-level architecture of the Solar Powered Water Purifier System:
+The following diagram represents the architecture of the Solar Powered Water Purifier system, illustrating how solar energy, sensors, and control modules interact to enable automatic operation.

-Solar Panel → Charge Controller → Microcontroller →
-→ Solar Tracking Motor System
-→ Water Purification Unit
-→ Ultrasonic Sensor (Obstacle Detection)
-→ Buzzer Alert System
-→ IoT Monitoring Module

 ![Block Diagram](block_diagram.png)